mmcfarland/civicapps-interview-project/README.md

 extend the server's functionality.
 This server is available in both Python and JavaScript variants.
-The goal of this project is to simulate a set of real-world tasks that will allow candidates to demonstrate the skills and knowledge required for this role with a project of limited scope.
+The goal of this project is to simulate a set of real-world tasks that will allow candidates to demonstrate the skills and knowledge required for this role within a project of limited scope.

 For more information on the web frameworks used, please refer to the [Flask](https://flask.palletsprojects.com/en/1.1.x/) and